What is Referencing?

 This means books, journals, magazines, newspaper articles, websites, documents on websites (PDFs), lecture notes, PowerPoint slides....

 There are hundreds of various styles of referencing.
-The Harvard style (or name and date) is one most used in AIT.
+The Harvard style (or name and date) is one most used in TUS.
 However, always check with your lecturer on which style they require.

 A series of short animated films that put copyright and creativity under the magnifying glass of Sherlock Holmes.